brucou/movie-search-app/article/article.md

  which do not produce any actions or are by construction of the interface impossible (imagine you add a button click event in the sequence, while in fact there is no such button in the screen at that moment).
-That is not completely uninteresting : we also want to test that our machine **does not do anything** if it receives events for which no actions is specified!
+That is not completely uninteresting : we also want to test that our machine **does not do anything** if it receives events for which no actions are specified!
 However, if 90% of the test sequences goes into checking that, that is a lot of waste.

-The good news is that because our machine is a graph (as you can see from its visualization), we can generate 'interesting' test sequences simply by following the edges (transitions) of that graph.
+The good news is that because our machine is a graph (as you can see from its visualization), we can generate **interesting test sequences** simply by following the edges (transitions) of that graph.
 This process can be automatized through application of the usual graph traversal algorithms.

 Remember that we test for two reasons : to generate confidence in the behaviour of the application,